onecoolx/agave/README.md

 # agave
-A fast and full featured Javascript engine
+A fast and full featured web browser